Connect with others who understand.

 Often, CLL does not cause symptoms until the disease becomes more advanced.
 Many people discover they have CLL only after routine exams or blood tests come back with unusual results.
 There are several possible signs and symptoms of chronic lymphocytic leukemia:

-• Anemia (low levels of red blood cells) can lead to fatigue, dizziness, and shortness of breath.
+• Low levels of red blood cells (known as anemia) can lead to fatigue, dizziness, and shortness of breath.

-• Leukopenia (low white blood cell counts) and lymphocytosis (high numbers of abnormal white blood cells) may increase the risk of infections.
+• Low white blood cell counts can increase the risk of infections.

-• Thrombocytopenia (low platelet count) can cause bleeding problems and easy bruising.
+• Low levels of platelets, blood cell fragments needed for proper clotting, can cause bleeding problems and easy bruising.

-• Splenomegaly (enlarged spleen) may lead to pain or feelings of fullness in the upper left abdomen.
+• An enlarged spleen may lead to pain or feelings of fullness in the upper left abdomen.

-• Hepatomegaly (enlarged liver) can cause symptoms including fatigue, abdominal pain, nausea, and vomiting.
+• An enlarged liver can cause symptoms including fatigue, abdominal pain, nausea, and vomiting.

-• Lymphadenopathy (swollen lymph nodes) may appear as lumps in the neck, armpit, or groin.
+• Swollen lymph nodes may appear as lumps in the neck, armpit, or groin.

-• Other general symptoms may include fever, chills, night sweats, weight loss, and tiredness.
-(This group of symptoms is sometimes referred to as B symptoms.)
+• Symptoms known collectively as B symptoms may include fever, chills, night sweats, weight loss, and tiredness.

 Diagnosis of Chronic Lymphocytic Leukemia

-Often, doctors will first suspect a person has leukemia after reviewing the results of their routine blood work.
+Doctors will often first suspect a person has leukemia after reviewing the results of their routine blood work.
 An evaluation for the diagnosis will always include collecting your health and symptom history and performing a physical exam, in which a doctor checks for any signs of disease.

 Several tests can be helpful when diagnosing CLL.
 Blood samples can be used for tests like a complete blood count, which measures the levels of different types of blood cells.

-The main criteria for a diagnosis of CLL are:
+The main steps for a CLL diagnosis are the following:

-• B lymphocyte count of above 5,000 per microliter for at least three months
+• Test results showing a high B lymphocyte count for at least three months

-• Immunophenotyping tests such as flow cytometry, in which a machine “reads” the proteins found on the surface of the leukemia cells
+• Analysis of the proteins found on the surface of the leukemia cells

 • Examination of blood cells under a microscope